franfran1920/caprichoslaser.com/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 5. Customer view in order details: the customers can view the shipping info in the order details page, in the My Account section.

 == Changelog ==

+= Version 2.21.0 - Released on 15 December 2023 =

+* New: Support for WooCommerce 8.4
+* Update: YITH Plugin Framework
+* Dev: declared HPOS compatibilty

+= Version 2.20.0 - Released on 20 November 2023 =

+* New: Support for WordPress 6.4
+* New: Support for WooCommerce 8.3
+* Update: YITH Plugin Framework

 = Version 2.19.0 - Released on 09 October 2023 =